Suffolk Trained Bands

 The Suffolk Trained Bands were a part-time auxiliary military force in the county of Suffolk on the East Coast of England from 1558 until they were reconstituted as the Suffolk Militia in 1662.
 They were periodically embodied for home defence, for example in the army mustered at Tilbury during the Armada Campaign of 1588.
 They served in the Bishops' Wars and the Second and Third English Civil Wars, including the Siege of Colchester and the Battle of Worcester.
-They were also employed reorganised to support the Commonwealth and Protectorate regimes during the 1650s.
+They were also reorganised to support the Commonwealth and Protectorate regimes during the 1650s.

 Origin

 The English militia was descended from the Anglo-Saxon Fyrd, the military force raised from the freemen of the shires under command of their Sheriff.
 It continued under the Norman kings, and was reorganised under the Assizes of Arms of 1181 and 1252, and again by King Edward I's Statute of Winchester of 1285.

 The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
 3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
 2) under the lord lieutenant, assisted by the deputy lieutenants and justices of the peace (JPs).
 The entry into force of these acts in 1558 is seen as the starting date for the formal county militia in England.

 Suffolk was one of the southern counties called upon to send troops to suppress the Rising of the North in 1569.
 Although the militia obligation was universal, this assembly confirmed that it was clearly impractical to train and equip every able-bodied man.
 After 1572 the practice was to select a proportion of men for the Trained Bands (TBs), who were mustered for regular training, while the others might be employed as pioneers.
 The following year Suffolk reported a total of 19,000 males between the ages of 16 and 60, of whom 9000 were classed as 'able men'; of these, 2600 were selected for training, 1500 others were carpenters, smiths and labourers, and there were just over 100 cavalry.
 From 1583 the maritime counties such as Suffolk were given precedence for training: in return for a reduced quota they were supplied with professional captains to muster and train them.
 In 1584 the county had 2000 trained men, of which 800 were equipped with firearms, 600 with bows, and 600 were 'corslets' (armoured pikemen).